Knew Health • March 27, 2018

 Extremely high levels of CRP are common in acute infections.
 That's why we need a more highly sensitive assessment of CRP at lower levels to detect chronic (vs. acute) inflammation.

-Given the epidemic rates of the aforementioned diseases, we recommend all kNew Health members get their hsCRP levels checked.
+Given the epidemic rates of the aforementioned diseases, we recommend all Knew Health Members get their hsCRP levels checked.

 What are the Optimal/Functional Levels of hsCRP?